 Replacing Your Extracted Tooth

-For patients that need to replace an extracted tooth, our Chapel Hills dentists will recommend a dental implant if the patient qualifies.
+For patients that need to replace an extracted tooth, our Chapel Hill dentists will recommend a dental implant if the patient qualifies.
 A dental implant-supported dental crown is the most natural solution for a missing tooth because it will look, feel, and function similar to a natural tooth.

-Tooth Extractions FAQs
+Tooth Extraction FAQs

 How long does it take to recover from a tooth extraction?